-Three Reasons Why Rex Ryan Believes 49ers, Not Patriots, NFL’s Best Team
+NESN

 Ryan was the New York Jets’ head coach between 2009 and 2014 and then led the Bills between 2015 and 2016.
 His record against the Patriots was 4-12, and he admits to this day “The Patriot Way” pissed him off during those years.

-We don’t know for sure whether Ryan’s stints as a Patriots rival clouds his judgement about the NFL’s current pecking order, or if he simply is trying to bolster his credentials as a hot-take merchant.
+We don’t know for sure whether Ryan’s stints as a Patriots rival cloud his judgement about the NFL’s current pecking order or if he simply is trying to bolster his credentials as a hot-take merchant.
 Nevertheless, he said what he said and presumably meant it.
 Feel free to back or roast his views as the season continues to unfold.

 Thumbnail photo via Kyle Terada/USA TODAY Sports Images